-Carter has 10 years of direct practice experience with adolescents, as well as program coordination and management experience in public school and healthcare settings.
-She provides performance management consulting services through EMD Consulting Group and is a trainer and curriculum writer for Wyman Center’s Teen Outreach Program.
-She is a consultant on the Adolescent Faith and Flourishing project with Yale University’s Center for Faith and Culture and is an executive board member for Missouri’s Teen Pregnancy & Prevention Partnership.
+Carter has 10 years of direct practice experience with adolescents, as well as program coordination and management experience in public school and health care settings.
+She provides performance management consultation services through EMD Consulting Group.
+She is a trainer and curriculum writer for Wyman Center's Teen Outreach Program as well as executive board member for Missouri's Teen Pregnancy & Prevention Partnership.

-Carter is a sought-after facilitator for agency staff training on topics related to adolescent development, group work facilitation, logic models and professional team-building.
+Carter is a highly sought after facilitator for agency staff trainings on topics related to adolescent development, group work facilitation, logic models and professional team-building.